chakra-ui/panda/website/pages/docs/concepts/hooks.md

 Get the snippets for the removal logic from our Github Sandbox in the [remove-unused-css-vars](https://github.com/chakra-ui/panda/blob/main/sandbox/vite-ts/remove-unused-css-vars.ts) and [remove-unused-keyframes](https://github.com/chakra-ui/panda/blob/main/sandbox/vite-ts/remove-unused-keyframes.ts) files.

-> note that using this means you can't use the JS function [`token.var`](/docs/guides/dynamic-styling#using-tokenvar) (or [token(xxx)](/docs/guides/dynamic-styling#using-token) where `xxx` is the path to a [semanticToken](/docs/theming/tokens#semantic-tokens)) from `styled-system/tokens` as the CSS variables will be removed based on the usage found in the generated CSS
+> Note: Using this means you can't use the JS function [`token.var`](/docs/guides/dynamic-styling#using-tokenvar) (or [token(xxx)](/docs/guides/dynamic-styling#using-token) where `xxx` is the path to a [semanticToken](/docs/theming/tokens#semantic-tokens)) from `styled-system/tokens` as the CSS variables will be removed based on the usage found in the generated CSS

 ## Sharing hooks

-Hooks are a great way to create custom functionality.
-You can share hooks as a snippet or as a `plugin`:
+Hooks can be shared as a snippet or as a `plugin`.
 Plugins are currently simple objects that contain a `name` associated with a `hooks` object with the same structure as the `hooks` object in the config.

 > Plugins differ from `presets` as they can't be extended, but they will be called in sequence in the order they are defined in the `plugins` array, with the user's config called last.